appcircleio/appcircle-docusaurus/docs/account/my-organization/integrations/authentications/integration-sso/auht0-openid.md

 ## Appcircle Integration Configuration

-- To enable SSO Login for the Enterprise App Store, you should navigate to the **Enterprise App Store -> Settings** and then click on the `Activate` button next to SSO Login
+- To enable SSO Login for the Enterprise App Store, you should navigate to the **Enterprise App Store -> Settings** and then click on the `Activate` button next to SSO Login.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/2777-enterprisestore-sso-login.png' />

-- To enable SSO login for the **Testing Distribution**, go to the **Testing Distribution module** and select related profile
+- To enable SSO login for the **Testing Distribution**, go to the **Testing Distribution module** and select related profile.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/2803-distribution-profiles.png' />

-- Click on the `Settings` button on the detail screen
+- Click on the `Settings` button on the detail screen.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/2803-distribution-detail.png' />

-- Navigate to the `Authentication` tab and select **SSO Login** as the authentication type
+- Navigate to the `Authentication` tab and select **SSO Login** as the authentication type.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/2777-distribution-sso-login.png' />